pulzze/autoflow-documentation/docs/ids/action-string-trim-by/tooltip.md

-This Action returns a string where all leading and trailing 'pattern' characters have been removed.
+Removes leading and trailing patterns from a string